anaelChardan/TodoApp/README.md

 # Run specific acceptance tests of a bounded context
 make todo-back-acceptance F="your/folder"

+# Run all the end-to-end-api tests of a bounded context
+make todo-back-end-to-end-api

+# Run specific end-to-end-api tests of a bounded context
+make todo-back-end-to-end-api F="your/folder"

-# Run all the end-to-end tests of a bounded context
+# Run all the end-to-end-front tests of a bounded context
-make todo-back-end-to-end
+make todo-back-end-to-end-front-api

-# Run specific end-to-end tests of a bounded context
+# Run specific end-to-end-front tests of a bounded context
-make todo-back-end-to-end F="your/folder"
+make todo-back-end-to-end-api-front F="your/folder"
 ```

+##### Want to see your End To End tests running?

+We are using [Panther](https://github.com/symfony/panther) with Selenium Chrome Debug (for development purpose only)
+Just download a VNC Viewer and connect to the shared port of Selenium (default 5910).

 #### Rules